Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-synthetic-data-and-distillation-for-llms/getting-started-with-synthetic-data-and-distillation-for-llms.md

 > aside positive
 > Note: Cortex Fine-tuning is not available in Snowflake Free Trial accounts.
 Use your own accounts or reach out to your account representative to use this in your account.

-- A GitHub account.
-If you don't already have a GitHub account you can create one for free.
-Visit the [Join GitHub](https://github.com/signup) page to get started.
 - Download the Snowflake Notebook from [this Git repository](https://github.com/Snowflake-Labs/snowflake-demo-notebooks/blob/cortex-fine-tuning/Fine%20Tuning%20LLMs%20using%20Cortex%20AI/Fine%20tuning%20LLM%20using%20Cortex%20AI%20using%20SQL%20APIs.ipynb) for fine-tuning the model.

 <!-- ------------------------ -->